 Before she started working at the University, Kristine spent several years working for the UN and consultancy companies in Southeast Asia focusing on household survey analysis and capacity strengthening of national statistics offices.

-- Access, utilisation and quality of health services in low income countries
+- Access, utilisation and quality of maternal and child health services in low income countries

-- Equity and geographical coverage analysis, generalised linear mixed models, small area estimation and geospatial modelling
+- Equity and geographical coverage analysis, generalised linear mixed models, small area estimation and subnational geospatial modelling

 Current PhD Students